Lesson Options & Pricing

 Play and sing together in a supportive, confidence-building way.

+Singing while playing piano is as fun as it is challenging.
 Piano + Voice lessons include everything we work on in a piano lesson, with the added joy and challenge of singing.
-I help students learn to play and sing at the same time using music they genuinely enjoy — from method books to favorite songs.

 This work builds: